tarwn/lessthandot-hugo/blogs/content/posts/2009-02-07-review-of-pro-sql-server-2008-relational.md

 When it comes to database design and SQL Server I have no doubt in my mind that this is the book to get.
 This is the third version of the book I have read and I am pleased to see that every edition is a little better than the previous one.

-Download chapter 1 here: http://www.apress.com/book/downloadfile/4090 to get a &#8216;feel' for the book
+Download chapter 1 here: http://www.apress.com/book/downloadfile/4090 to get a 'feel' for the book

 Amazon link here: [Pro SQL Server 2008 Relational Database Design and Implementation][1]